MachukIvan/caesar-cipher-cli/README.md

 ## Available options

 Caesar Cipher CLI could accept 4 options (short alias and full name):
-1. -s, --shift: a shift for encoding/decoding.
+1. -s, --shift:
+A shift for encoding/decoding.
+Required option.
+Should be of type "number".
-2. -i, --input: an input file path.
+2. -i, --input:
+An input file path.
 Could be absoloute or relative.
 If no input option was provided, then the the text could be entered into the console.
-3. -o, --output: an output file path.
+3. -o, --output:
+An output file path.
 Could be absoloute or relative.
 If no output option was provided, then the encoded/decoded result will appear in the console.
-4. -a, --action: an action encode/decode.
+4. -a, --action:
+An action encode/decode.
 Two values could be provided: "encode" and "decode".
 If no value was provided, the default behavior is encoding.

 ## Usage